zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Stage changes button for index.cshtml is highlighted.
 Commit message is set to New Home Page Title.
 Commut button is highlighted.](media/vscode-stage-commit.png)

 8. Open the **Views and more actions...
-(1)** menu and select **Push (2)** to push the changes to Github.
+(1)** menu and select **Push (2)** to push the changes to GitHub.

     ![Views and more actions... menu is open.
 Push command is highlighted.](media/vscode-push.png)

-9. Open the Github repository and observe the Actions page for the latest execution of the CI/CD Pipeline.
+9. Open the GitHub repository and observe the Actions page for the latest execution of the CI/CD Pipeline.

     ![PartsUnlimited repo is open.
 Actions page is shown.
 Successful CI/CD run for the new home page title is highlighted.](media/github-actions-success-commit.png)